 The Fourth Emperor, Son of Gaozhong, ruled for only a brief period, enough for the Empress-Dowager Wu Zetian to secure her position.
 He was then discarded as Emperor altogether and replaced by none other his brother.
 Finally, when the ambitions of the former Empress grew too large on her, the Fifth Emperor was replaced by none other than Wu Zetian herself.

-Although a Prosperous Reign, the Xuanzong Reign of the Tang Dynasty was not a happy one entirely.
-This Period of the Tang Dynasty, the slow decline and later Fall of the Tang is less discussed in sources.
+Although a prosperous Reign, the Xuanzong Reign of the Tang Dynasty was not a happy one entirely.
+This Period of the Tang Dynasty, the slow decline and later Fall of the Tang is less frequently discussed in sources.

 First Golden Age of the Tang Dynasty - Reign 626/7 AD to 649 AD - Emperor Tang Taizong